-The news of Mr. Bourdain’s suicide reached me at a time when my own mind was asking God why some had everything in life, while I was struggling under the pressures of work and day to day life.
-Anthony came every Sunday in to my life through his CNN show and I looked forward to his unique story telling style of bringing every day lives of common and uncommon people from around the globe, that I will never get to travel.
-In his travels, he seemed to fit with ease in to his surroundings, people of all walks of life, and people seemed to take to him, as I did, for his unassuming mannerisms.
-Yet there were those dark rooms in the deep of his mind that no one around him knew of, that he finally gave up on a life that seemed to have it all.
+The news of Mr. Bourdain’s suicide reached me at a time when my own mind was asking God why some had everything in life, while I was struggling under the pressures of work and everyday life.
+Anthony came every Sunday in to my life through his CNN show.
+I looked forward to his unique story telling style of bringing every day lives of common and uncommon people from around a globe, that I will never get to travel.
+In his travels, he seemed to fit in with ease in to his surroundings, connect with people of all walks of life.
+And people seemed to take to him, as I did, for his unassuming mannerisms.
+Yet there were those dark rooms in the deep of his mind that not even those closest to him knew of, that led him to give up on a life that seemed to have it all.
 Yes, he had spoken openly of missteps in life, but which one of us haven’t had them.
 He had moved on, seemingly, gaining wisdom and strength from those missteps and made an amazingly successful career as a world famous chef, writer and TV show personality.
 I wondered what went wrong.
 Why did you do it Anthony, my mind questioned, as if he was standing in front of me.

 I pray that God will give us faith in our darkest hours and know that he's got us covered.